Mental Health Specialty Division "T"

 If you are interested in volunteering as a Guardian Advocate you will need to complete a 4 hour free training and a criminal background check.
-You can access the training at the following website: http://flguardianadvocate.org.
-For any questions on the process please contact Mary Quinlan at firstname.lastname@example.org.
+You can access the training on the Florida Department of Children and Families website.
+For any questions on the process please contact Mary Quinlan at email@example.com.

 Mental Health Services in the Community